 Although Google Fiber, as one of the key proponents of gigabit services, began scaling back its efforts at the end of the year it still promotes services in a number of markets.
 Altice USA is among those traditional cable broadband providers which have switched investments to fibre, believing that services based on GPON technology can be rendered more cost effective by using aerial rather than underground cabling.

 There is growing recognition of the importance of a trans-sectoral approach to broadband networks, including the health, education and energy sectors, in order to fully realise the benefits of the nascent digital economy.
-The FCC’s 2016 Broadband Progress Report reveals how much still needs to be done to move the US broadband market forward.
+The FCC’s Eight Fixed Broadband report, published in December 2018, revealed how much still needs to be done to move the US broadband market forward.

 This report reviews several aspects of the cable, DSL, FttP, Wi-Fi and WiMAX broadband markets in the US.
 It provides market analyses as well as a range of relevant statistics in general and on the key operators.

 Altice USA split off from parent company Altice;